dayemsiddiqui/ruskit/README.md

-# Rustavel
+# Ruskit

-Rustavel is a web application framework with expressive, elegant syntax inspired by Laravel, built for Rust.
+Ruskit is a web application framework with expressive, elegant syntax inspired by Laravel, built for Rust.
 We believe development must be an enjoyable and creative experience.
-Rustavel takes the pain out of web development by easing common tasks used in many web projects.
+Ruskit takes the pain out of web development by easing common tasks used in many web projects.

 ## Features